Riverside Ex Parte Emergency Hearings Attorney

 Typically, one kind of emergency would involve either a child custody matter or the prospect of domestic violence, spousal abuse or child abuse.
 The court could also step in for situations of child relocation or removal, or if a child was in imminent physical danger.

 Do you need an ex parte hearing on behalf of someone in your home in Riverside?
 Our skilled family law firm can help.
-We are the Law Offices of Catherine A. Schwartz — a law firm with experience you can trust.
+We are the Law Offices of Schwartz & Godbey — a law firm with experience you can trust.

 During her more than 30 years of family law experience, attorney Catherine A. Schwartz has participated in a number of ex parte emergency hearings, and the granting of temporary restraining orders for parents who relocate or threaten to abduct a child.